-The 3 Most Costly Mistakes Homeowners Make When Selling Your Property for Fast Cash
+The 3 Most Costly Mistakes Homeowners Make When Selling A Tired Old Property for Fast Cash

-So you're thinking about selling your house to a cash buyer.
+So you're thinking about selling your tired or run down house to a cash buyer.

 It's important you know this, because avoiding these mistakes makes a world of difference.